How to Reach 30,000 people

 The Communion Service

-Alongside the vision mixing, the video playback, the streaming iMacs and Rachel from Greenbelt who checked the comments on the feed; we had our loyal editor and resident techy to operate the live words on the broadcast.
+Alongside the vision mixing, the video playback, the streaming iMacs and Rachel from Greenbelt who checked the comments on the feed; we had our loyal editor Connor to operate the live words on the broadcast.
 We overlaid the words to all the songs and responses over the camera feeds during the service so that people at home or watching later can join in and still be a part of the service.

 I directed the cameras (4 positioned around the Glade Big Top and stage), cued the video playback and holding graphics.
 All the content we broadcast was also relayed to the big screen in the Big Top.
 It is always exciting doing a live broadcast and the pressure of getting it right is pretty intense.
 But we thrive on a challenge!